b-rad-c/bl-hello-donut/README.md

-# Blender Hello Donut App
+# Blender App Template - Hello Donut

 The famous blender animation tutorial turned into a hello world application for Blender App Templates!